aalmada/aalmada.github.io/_posts/2023-09-14-Building-custom-iterators-with-yield-in-csharp.md

 }
 ```

 This coroutine smoothly decreases the alpha value of a material color by `0.1` every `0.1` seconds.
 It begins at `1.0` and ends at `0.0`.
-Importantly, this process is unaffected by the framerate, ensuring consistent execution across various frames and rendering speeds.
+Importantly, as this coroutine uses a timer, it's unaffected by the framerate, ensuring consistent execution across various frames and rendering speeds.

 ## Behavior Trees